divvun/giellakbd-ios/README.md

 If you add a new locale, please open an issue to have it added to the language list inside the app.

+## Keyboard layouts

+This repo does not include any keyboard layouts.
+It is intended to be used as a template for [kbdgen](divvun/kbdgen), which consumes a.o. this codebase, and layouts as listed in e.g. [divvun-keyboard](/divvun/divvun-keyboard) to produce the actual keyboard app.
+The keyboard layout specifications are found in the [GiellaLT](https://github.com/giellalt?q=keyboard-&type=&language=) organisation.

 ## License

 `giellakbd-ios` is licensed under either of